mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/07/08-exceptions.md

 }
 catch (e: NumberFormatException)
 {
- 	Log.d("error",e.stackTraceToString())
+ 	Log.d("error", e.stackTraceToString())
 }
 ```

-In this snippet, we use `stackTraceToString` to display the error message and call stack in the Logcat window.
+In the previous snippet, we have used `stackTraceToString` to display the error message and call stack in the Logcat window.
 In this example, we would see the following information in Logcat:

 ```
 2022-04-08 15:36:15.200 26410-26410/com.uoc.kotlin_advanced D/error: java.lang.NumberFormatException: For input string: “help”